 The Council does not consider that reliable cost or valuation information can be obtained for its ancient monuments.
 This is because of the nature of the assets held and lack of comparable market values.
-Consequently the Council recognises these assets on the balance sheet at nil value.
+Consequently, the Council recognises these assets on the balance sheet at nil value.
 Civic Regalia

 The Council's Civic Regalia was last valued by Bonham's in January 2017 and was based on its insurance valuation as proxy for market value.
+The in-year revaluation adjustment relates to the Boston Mace for 1682 which had been on loan to the Council from the Museum of London.